-Phase 2 at a Glance
+Phase 2 At A Glance

 During phase 2 of the distributed energy project implementation process, the agency assembles a strong project team with an energy champion, a contracting officer, pertinent personnel, and external experts and stakeholders.
+A project team plan and scope also helps gain commitment and establish expectations among team members.

 Step 1: Engage an Energy Champion and Contracting Officer